This chapter describes Oracle Virtual Directory routing and includes the following topics:

 User credential ends with root different from ou=admin,o=depts, dc=oracle,dc=com:

-If the Include Binds From field is not empty, but has adapters defined as shared, the user credential must be checked to see if it maps to one of the shared adapters.
+If the Include Binds From field is not empty, but has adapters defined as shared, the user credential must be checked to see if it maps to a shared adapter.
 If it does, the credential is mapped by the shared adapter and returned to the original adapter.
 The original adapter is then able to pass through the credential mapped by the shared adapter.

 If the credential does not map to the current adapter, or any of the shared adapters, then the proxy credential must be used rather than passing through the provided credential.